Peter A. Wollitzer Advocacy Award

-Dr. James Langridge, University of Wollongong and founding Board Member of The Forum, received the 2010 Wollitzer Award.
-To a rousing standing ovation, James Langridge of the University of Wollongong accepted the Peter A. Wollitzer Advocacy Award at a plenary session at The Forum’s Annual Conference in Charlotte, NC.
+Dr. James Langridge, University of Wollongong received the 2010 Wollitzer Award.
+To a rousing standing ovation, James Langridge of the University of Wollongong accepted the Peter A. Wollitzer Advocacy Award at a plenary session at The Forum’s Annual Conference in Charlotte, North Carolina.
 Jon Booth, Executive Director of Syracuse University Abroad, and a member of the Award’s Selection Committee, stated in his introduction to the ceremony, “The Peter A. Wollitzer Award is to honor a Forum member who has been remarkably effective in influencing institutions of higher learning to understand and support education abroad.
 We all need heroes.
 We all need role models.
 The Forum set up this award to identify heroes and role models amongst The Forum membership.”

 2008 Wollitzer Award

-The Forum is proud to congratulate David A. Larsen, Arcadia University CEA, the recipient of the 2008 Wollitzer Award.
+The Forum is proud to congratulate the recipient of the 2008 Wollitzer Award, David A. Larsen, founding Board member of The Forum and Vice President and Director of Arcadia University’s Center for Education Abroad.
 Lorna Stern Laniak’s warm citation for Dr. Larsen spoke of the breadth and depth of his service, and led to a rousing ovation.
 Dr. Larsen provided some words of appreciation.

 2007 Wollitzer Award